Building Interdisciplinary Research Careers in Women's Health (BIRCWH)

 Message from the PI

-Tonette Krousel-Wood, MD, MSPH
+M. "Tonette" Krousel-Wood, MD, MSPH

-Tulane has a critical mass of accomplished and dedicated mentors with active research programs in basic and clinical cardiovascular and related diseases, a vibrant academic environment with demonstrated interdisciplinary research to benefit women’s and men’s health, solid partnerships with community and global health programs, strong institutional support for mentored career development, and established research and training centers and programs that complement BIRCWH.
+Tulane has a critical mass of accomplished and dedicated mentors with active research programs in basic and clinical cardiovascular, infectious and neurological diseases, a vibrant academic environment with demonstrated interdisciplinary research to benefit women’s and men’s health, solid partnerships with community and global health programs, strong institutional support for mentored career development, and established research and training centers and programs that complement BIRCWH.
 Lastly, we have proven prior success in enhancing the cadre of junior faculty committed to interdisciplinary research to investigate complex conditions that affect women’s health.

 We invite you to explore the possibilities with the Tulane BIRCWH Program.
 This career development program offers a tailored, mentored research program in a well-established program with outstanding mentors.
 More importantly, the BIRCWH program prepares Scholars for research independence and leadership roles in the future.